 Maryland is located in the Mid-Atlantic region of the east coast of the United States.
 The state borders with Washington, D.C., Virginia, Pennsylvania, Delaware and West Virginia.
 The Chesapeake Bay, the largest estuary in the United States, stretches across the state and the Maryland Eastern Shore runs along the Atlantic Ocean.
 Maryland is a diverse state with urban communities in Baltimore and the Washington, D.C.

 suburbs.
 The state also has a lot of farmland and rural areas.
 The Appalachian Mountains cross the western side of the state, continuing on into Pennsylvania.

 As one of the original 13 colonies, Maryland played an important role in American history.
-The state played a pivotal role during the Civil War as its northern border with Pennsylvania is the famous Mason Dixon Line, which was drawn to serve as the boundary between the North and the South.
+The state played a pivotal role during the Civil War as its northern border with Pennsylvania is the famous Mason Dixon Line.
+The line was originally drawn to resolve a border dispute between Maryland, Pennsylvania, and Delaware in the 1760s, but during the Civil War, it represented the "cultural boundary" between the North and the South, after Pennsylvania abolished slavery.
 The mid-portion of Maryland, originally part of Montgomery and Prince George's counties, was ceded to the federal government in 1790 to form the District of Columbia.

 Geography, Geology and Climate of Maryland